Thangathin Thangam

 Thangathin Thangam is a 1990 Indian Tamil-language action drama film directed by Siraj, starring Ramarajan and Ragasudha.
+It was released on 14 April 1990.

 Plot

 A young village leader falls in love with a girl assuming that she is a villager.
-However, his life takes a turn when he comes to know that she is from a very rich family and a friend of his enemy.
+However, his life takes a turn when he comes to know that she is from a wealthy family and a friend of his enemy.